ncoghlan/misc/notes/python3/questions_and_answers.rst

 more Unicode friendly, IO stack).

-I'll give several examples below of how the above behaviours have changed in Python 3.3 (since that's the currently released version), as well as mentioning other improvements coming up in Python 3.4.
+I'll give several examples below of how the above behaviours have changed in Python 3 releases, up to and including Python 3.4 (since that's the currently released version).

 In Python 3, the codec related builtin convenience methods are *strictly* reserved for use with text encodings.
 Accordingly, text objects no longer